 In 1997 Anthony was training to make the Canadian Olympic Judo team to compete in the 2000 Olympics in Sydney, Australia.
 On his way to coach his school’s football team he sustained a severe Traumatic Brain Injury as well as many other life threatening internal injuries as a result of a horrific motorcycle accident.
-At the scene of the accident, Anthony stopped breathing and did not have any vital signs so he was airlifted to St. Michael’s Trauma Hospital where he remained in a deep coma for 2 weeks with major trauma to his head as well as to the rest of his body.
+At the scene of the accident, Anthony stopped breathing and did not have any vital signs so he was airlifted to St. Michael’s Trauma Hospital where he remained in a deep coma for over 2 weeks with major trauma to his head as well as to the rest of his body.

 Not only did he badly damage his brain, but he also seriously injured his internal organs including his heart, lungs, spleen, kidneys and intestines.